Home

 Metal Detecting In Iowa?

-Metal detecting in Iowa follows the ARPA (Archeological Resources Preservation Act).
+Metal detecting in Iowa can result in you breaking the law.
+Be careful of the laws.
+Especially the ARPA (Archeological Resources Preservation Act) law.

 In addition to the above ARPA law, the State of Iowa also follows the strict ruling of the 1966 "National Historic Preservation Act", which states: